zcrayman/tut-rest/1/README.md

 ![Life Preserver showing Core Domain](../images/life-preserver-core-domain-focus.png)

 Open the `initial` project.
-Under src/main/java/com/yummynoodlebar/core/domain, you see the components of the core, application-internal domain of Yummy Noodle Bar:
+Under `src/main/java/com/yummynoodlebar/core/domain`, you see the components of the core, application-internal domain of Yummy Noodle Bar:

 * **Order**.
 An individual order in the system that has an associated status and status history for tracking purposes.
 * **OrderStatus**.
-Current status allocated to an order.
+Current status allocated to an `Order`.
 * **Payment**.
-Payment that a customer wants to make for a given Order.
+Payment that a customer wants to make for a given `Order`.
 * **PaymentDetails**.
-Details of the Payment that a customer wants to make for a given Order.
+Details of the `Payment` that a customer wants to make for a given `Order`.
 * **PaymentStatus**.
-Current status of a Payment that a customer wants to make for a given Order.
+Current status of a `Payment` that a customer wants to make for a given `Order`.

-This tutorial focuses on the Order domain classes, which can be acted upon by a number of events under the com.yummynoodlebar.events.orders package as shown on the following diagram:
+This tutorial focuses on the `Order` domain class, which can be acted upon by a number of events under the `com.yummynoodlebar.events.orders` package as shown on the following diagram:

 ![Life Preserver showing Orders Sub-Domain in Events Domain](../images/life-preserver-event-domain-focus-with-orders.png)